 For example, apps on the home menu can be opened by tapping the icon, but some people have found that tapping is inaccurate; sometimes you miss and open the app to the left or right of your desired app.

-To find the app in a crowded home screen, you may need to zoom out using the Digital Crown to find the desired app.
+To find the app in a crowded home screen, you may need to zoom out by rotating the Digital Crown dial to find the desired app.
 Once you've located it, tap near it to zoom in on the area, and then centre the app on the screen.

 Once it's centred, instead of tapping on it, use the Digital Crown to zoom into it and open it - it's much more accurate, and includes a cool animation when zooming into the watch face.

 Alternatively, try the alphabetical List View instead of the Grid View - this can be easier to navigate.
 Do a hard-press on the home menu and select the appropriate option.